 Windows have a maximum size allowed in ordered to meet our high wind resistance needed in Florida.
 Fortunately, all windows can be joined together with an aluminum “mullion”.
 The “mull bar” is hidden in the instillation.
 Resulting in a uniform look as if two windows (or three or four) are one.

 Types of window frames

 Windows are made with either aluminum or vinyl.
 There is a big debate as to which is better.
 I think beauty is in the eye of the beholder.
-If you tend to believe aluminum is stronger than plastic, you probably lien aluminum.
+If you tend to believe aluminum is stronger than plastic, you probably like aluminum.
 And vice versa.
 There is no question however, that vinyl is more energy efficient.
 Metal is a much better thermo conduit than plastic.
-The frame inside an aluminum window will be much closer to the outside temperature than a vinyl window.
+The frame inside an aluminum window will be much closer to the outside temperature than with a vinyl window.
 The higher temperature of the frame becomes your air-conditioners problem.

 Types of window installations

 There are frame window installations and fin window installations.

 The wood buck is secured inside this concrete window opening.
 It is the same for wood frame homes.
 The window frame fits snugly within the buck.
 The tapcon (screw) passes through the buck and is embedded in the concrete at least 1 ½”.
 We can’t be sure how exact our concrete or wood opening will be.
 Therefore, the wood buck is plus or minus ¾” to fit the window precisely.
 The window buck purpose is to allow us the flexibility to compensate for human error.
 So a window buck could be as small as 1/4" and as large as a 2" x 4".

 The first pictures is front looking in.
 The screws go through the front of the window “fin”.
 Not though the side of the frame.
 The second picture is from the inside.
 Notice how large the buck is.
 The buck is 1 ½” thick.
 Not ¾” like a frame install.
 This is to allow the installer to have easy access for the screw instillation.